elvisDemo/React_twitter_Clone/README.md

-# Getting Started with Create React App
+# Getting Started with Create React Application

-This project was Created  with lots of ❤️️ .
-Live URL https://ambada-fb88b.web.app.
+This project was created with lots of ❤️️ .
+Live URL https://zingua-74f3d.web.app.
 ### `npm start`

 ###  `Components`